amomen9/PostgreSQL/Barman/barman_2.14.md

-b) issue the following commands for the barman to work
+b. issue the following commands for the barman to work